ResearchComputing/Documentation/Job-Tools.md

 For more information about the scancel command visit the Slurm manual [here](https://slurm.schedmd.com/scancel.html)

 ## Controlling Jobs with scontrol
-The `scontrol` command allows users further control of their jobs through slurm.
+The `scontrol` command allows users further control of their jobs through Slurm.
 A few examples of this include pausing a job as its running, holding a job from running, or creating a job checkpoint.
 To pause a job, we can use `scontrol` with the `suspend` command:
 ```bash
 $ scontrol suspend <job_id-number>